Get Ready To Give It Your All!

 My primary goal is to help you to get the best outcome possible for your situation.
-I want to provide you with insights into what I have learned in the last 15 years as a person with stage 4 lung cancer.
+I want to provide you with insights into what I have learned in the last 17+ years as a person with stage 4 lung cancer.
+This site is not only for lung cancer, but most all cancers.
 Please pass it on to help others who could potentially benefit from this information.

 I am confident the information in this Give It Your All site can increase the probability of getting more years with a better quality of life.
 The more time you can have with your family, friends, and even strangers, the more you will appreciate every day of your life!

 One thing I have learned is that there is no one magic bullet that can solve everything.
 There are however, many things you can do to help beat or contain this disease for many years.

 Updated!
 (8-13-2021) Cancer is a very complicated disease.
 There are over 100 different types of cancer.
 Generally speaking, cancer falls into 2 major categories: